 Are Sardines Good for Cats?

-Sardines contain plenty of protein without much carbs or fat, unless they were stored in sunflower oil.
-But however they were stored, sardines contain lots of things that cats need to thrive.
+Sardines contain plenty of protein without much in the way of carbs or fat, unless they were stored in sunflower oil.

 They contain protein, which cats need in higher relative qualities than other animals.
-Rather than mostly using carbohydrate energy, cats mostly use protein energy.
-And that’s beside the fact that protein/amino acids are required to build healthy muscle mass.
+Rather than using carbohydrates for energy, cats mostly use protein.
+Also, amino acids are required to build healthy muscle mass.

 According to the Cambridge University Press, the fish oils in sardines may reduce the effects of brain aging in older cats.

-They are also better for cats than standard dried treats.
+Sardines are also better for cats than standard dried treats.
 That’s because dried treats can cause or exacerbate kidney disease.
-Cats hardly drink at all, getting most of their water from food instead.
+Cats hardly drink at all, getting most of their water from food.

 What Are the Side Effects of Sardines in Cats?

-While sardines are healthy for cats, they aren’t the perfect food.
-They can cause several side effects, especially when fed in large quantities.
+While sardines are healthy for cats, they aren’t an optimal food source.
+They can cause several side effects when fed in large quantities.

 Sardines in cans may have bones in them.
 These bones aren’t too big for a cat to handle, unless your cat is small.
-But even then, your cat will chew through the sardine and eat around any bones that are too big.
+Even then, your cat will chew through the sardine and eat around any bones that are too big.

 How Often Can Cats Eat Sardines?

-You can feed your cat sardines more frequently than this, so long as you adjust your cat’s regular diet to contain fewer calories.
-However, if you do, be prepared for your cat to bother you constantly for more treats.
+Limit consumption to one sardine per week.
+You can feed your cat sardines more frequently than this, as long as you adjust your cat’s regular diet to contain fewer calories.